HOW CAN I LEGALLY CHANGE MY NAME?

 WHAT HAPPENS AFTER THE JUDGE SIGNS THE ORDER?

-After the Court approves your name change, you must do 3 more things:
+After the Court approves your name change, you must do 1 more thing:

 - File the original signed Order in the Broome County Clerk’s Office.